srushti-714/Comptia-labs/net.md

 # NET 111 - Hands on Final Fall 2021

-This hands-on environment has the lab virtual machine pre-installed with Hyper-V Manager and the required ISO files.
+This hands-on environment provisions the lab virtual machine pre-installed with Hyper-V Manager and the required ISO files.

 ## Getting Started